Rhaeticosaurus

 Rhaeticosaurus (meaning 'Rhaetian lizard') is an extinct genus of basal pliosauroid from the Late Triassic (Rhaetian) rocks of the Exter Formation.
-The type and only species, Rhaeticosaurus mertensi, was named by Wintrich et al. in 2017.
+The type and only species, R. mertensi, was named by Wintrich et al. in 2017.
 It is known from a partial articulated skeleton.

+Discovery and naming

 The holotype is LWL-MFN P 64047 and it was discovered in Clay pit #3 belonging to the Lücking brick company in 2013, in the section below the Triassic-Jurassic boundary and about 3.5 m below a bonebed containing a vertebrate fauna of Rhaetian age.
 It was acquired by an anonymous private collector, who notified authorities and the specimen was eventually prepared and named as Rhaeticosaurus mertensi in 2017.

+Description

 Based on the holotype, Rhaeticosaurus grew up to 2.37 m when fully grown.